Convulsion

 A convulsion is a medical condition where the body muscles contract and relax rapidly and repeatedly, resulting in uncontrolled shaking.
-Because epileptic seizures typically include convulsions, the term convulsion is sometimes used as a synonym for seizure.
-However, not all epileptic seizures produce convulsions, and not all convulsions are caused by epileptic seizures.
+Because epileptic seizures typically include convulsions, the term convulsion is often used as a synonym for seizure.
+However, not all epileptic seizures result in convulsions, and not all convulsions are caused by epileptic seizures.
 Non-epileptic convulsions have no relation with epilepsy, and are caused by non-epileptic seizures.

-Convulsions can be caused by epilepsy, infections, brain trauma, or other medical conditions.
+Convulsions can be caused by epilepsy, infections (including a severe form of listeriosis which is caused by eating food contaminated by Listeria monocytogenes), brain trauma, or other medical conditions.
 They can also occur from an electric shock or improperly enriched air for scuba diving.

 The word fit is sometimes used to mean a convulsion or epileptic seizure.

 Signs and symptoms

 A person having a convulsion may experience several different symptoms, such as a brief blackout, confusion, drooling, loss of bowel or bladder control, sudden shaking of the entire body, uncontrollable muscle spasms, or temporary cessation of breathing.
-Symptoms usually last from a few seconds to several minutes, though they can last longer.
+Symptoms usually last from a few seconds to several minutes, although they can last longer.

 Convulsions in children are not necessarily benign, and may lead to brain damage if prolonged.
-In these patients, the frequency of occurrence should not downplay their significance, as a worsening seizure state may reflect damage caused by successive attacks.
+In these patients, the frequency of occurrence should not downplay their significance, as a worsening seizure state may reflect the damage caused by successive attacks.
 Symptoms may include: